Last Updated on April 24, 2023

 - A familiar site returned to the area in 2001.
 The National Parks Service began its Elk Restoration Program in the Cataloochee Valley.
 More than 50 elk were released over a two year period within Great Smoky Mountains National Park and its surroundings.
 Elk can commonly be spotted within the town limits of Maggie Valley.
 Don’t be surprised if they pop up on your land.

 - In 2002, the Wheels Through Time Museum opened.
-Dale Walksler’s museum remains a wonderful showcase of rare motorcycles and vehicles used throughout American history.
+Dale Walksler’s museum remains a wonderful showcase of rare motorcycles and vehicles used throughout United States history.

 - The Maggie Valley Festival Grounds began hosting events in 2003.